html-graph/html-graph.github.io/content/getting-started.md

   }

   initGraph() {
-    // the graph will be initialized there
+    // the graph will be initialized here
   }
 }